TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 *The project plan includes a timeline of 6 months, with key milestones such as data collection, model selection, deployment and monitoring.
 The budget for the project will be estimated based on the resources needed such as data storage, computational power, and personnel costs.
 The deliverable for this project will be a deployed machine learning model that is integrated with the company's email marketing platform, and it will be able to generate personalized email content and targeting criteria.*

 ## 5. Limitations and risks
-This section identifies and evaluates the potential risks, limitations, and drawbacks of the proposed solution.
+Limitations/Risks identifies and evaluates the potential risks, limitations, and drawbacks of the proposed solution.
 It is also known as "Assumptions and Risks" section.

 It is important as it helps to identify and evaluate the potential risks and limitations of the proposed solution.
 It also helps to communicate a realistic expectation of the project outcome and to align the stakeholders on the project's limitations.